charite-uwatwembi/alu-machine_learning/supervised_learning/RNNs/README.md

-# This project aims to the concept of Reccurrent Neural Networks(RNNs).
+# This project aims to cover the concept of Reccurrent Neural Networks(RNNs).